dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0206.md

 Modifying objects with AutoCAD commands is similar to creating new objects, with the exception of the way you pass objects to the command.
 Based on the command, you will need to pass one of the following to the Select object: or Select objects: prompt to select objects:

-Entity Name (ename) An ename can be used when a command expects or you want to modify a single object.
+Entity Name (ename).
+An ename can be used when a command expects or you want to modify a single object.

-Selection Set (ssname) An ssname can be used to pass several objects to a command that can modify one or more objects.
+Selection Set (ssname).
+An ssname can be used to pass several objects to a command that can modify one or more objects.

 I explained how to select objects and work with selection sets in the「Selecting Objects」section earlier in this chapter.